 Time And Season-Sensitive Lighting

 Does your restaurant only open for dinner?
-Or perhaps you’re a breakfast and brunch spot, closing before lunchtime even begins.
+Or perhaps you are a breakfast and brunch spot, closing before lunchtime even begins.
 Restaurant owners need to take the atmosphere their customers expect of the food served when designing their lighting needs.

 Typically speaking, diners, cafes, and other all-day venues need bright, cheerful lighting that encourages customers to eat and go.
 In fine dining, the focus is on the food experience.
 Diners want privacy, while the lighting should focus on highlighting what’s on the table.
 Late-night bars and eateries are social places, and evening lighting should be subdued to create an atmosphere conducive to chatting.

-Generally speaking, people feel the most comfortable in warm, ambient lighting, so look for bulbs at the lower end of the spectrum, about 2700K to 3000K.
+Generally speaking, people feel the most comfortable in warm, ambient lighting, so look for bulbs at the lower end of the spectrum, about 2700K to 3000K in the lights.

 Right Place, Right Lighting